eyalk007/gradle-multi-module/README.md

-# Gradle Multi-Module Test Project
+# Gradle Single-Module Test Project

 This is a test project for Frogbot's Gradle package handler.